-Gather student information using the Member Affiliation Information Sheet found here.
+Gather student information using the Member Affiliation Information Sheet on Google forms, which can be found here.
+A pdf of the Member Affiliation Information Sheet can be found here.
 Affiliate online in the FCCLA Portal and send in state and national dues as soon as possible to unlock resources available only to affiliated chapters.